-- (a) Bids - - (i) must be opened only in public; - (ii) must be opened at the same time and as soon as possible after the published closing time or period for the submission of bids; and - (iii) received after the published closing time or period should not be considered and be returned to the bidder, after being opened by the Head: SCM & Assets to gain address, immediately. - (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted responsive bids before the closing time or period be read out and, if practical, also each bidder's total bidding price; - (c) No information, except the information referred to in subparagraph (b), relating to a bid should be disclosed to bidders or other persons until the successful bidder is notified of the award of the relevant bid; and - (d) The designated official opening received bids must - - (i) record in a register to be provided for this purposes, all bids received before the closing time or period for the submission of same; - (ii) make the aforesaid register available for public inspection during the normal office hours of the municipality; and - (iii) publish the entries in the aforesaid register and the bid results on the website of the municipality. - (e) This SCM policy hereby allows SCM officials to request any outstanding documents from the bidders if these documents were not included in the offer to maximise financial gain for the municipality.
+- (a) Bids - - (i) must be opened only in public; - (ii) must be opened at the same time and as soon as possible after the published closing time or period for the submission of bids; and - (iii) received after the published closing time or period should not be considered and be returned to the bidder, unopened, immediately. - (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted responsive bids before the closing time or period be read out and, if practical, also each bidder's total bidding price; - (c) No information, except the information referred to in subparagraph (b), relating to a bid should be disclosed to bidders or other persons until the successful bidder is notified of the award of the relevant bid; and - (d) The designated official opening received bids must - record in a register to be provided for this purposes, all bids received before the closing time or period for the submission of same; - (ii) make the aforesaid register available for public inspection during the normal office hours of the municipality; and - (iii) publish the entries in the aforesaid register and the bid results on the website of the municipality.

-24. Negotiations with preferred bidders
+25. Negotiations with preferred bidders

-- (1) The accounting officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - - (a) does not allow any preferred bidder a second or unfair opportunity; - (b) is not to the detriment of any other bidder; and - (c) does not lead to a higher price than the bid as submitted; - (d) will not be contrary to any legal requirement or amount to a prohibited practice.
+- (1) The accounting officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - - (a) does not allow any preferred bidder a second or unfair opportunity; - (b) is not to the detriment of any other bidder; and - (c) does not lead to a higher price than the bid as submitted; - (d) will not be contrary to any legal requirement or amount to a prohibited practice. - (2) Minutes of such negotiations must be kept for record and audit purposes.

-(2) Minutes of such negotiations must be kept for record and audit purposes.
+26. Two-stage bidding process

-25. Two-stage bidding process
+- (1) A two-stage bidding process is permissible for - - (a) large complex projects: - (b) projects where it may be undesirable to prepare complete detailed technical specifications; or - (c) long term projects with a duration period exceeding three years.

-- (1) A two-stage bidding process is permissible for - - (a) large complex projects; - (b) projects where it may be undesirable to prepare complete detailed technical specifications; or - (c) long term projects with a duration period exceeding three years. - (2) In the first stage, technical proposals on conceptual design or performance specifications should be invited, subject to technical as well as commercial clarifications and adjustments. - (3) In the second stage, final technical proposals and priced bids should be invited.
+- (2) In the first stage, technical proposals on conceptual design or performance specifications should be invited, subject to technical as well as commercial clarifications and adjustments. - (3) In the second stage, final technical proposals and priced bids should be invited.

-26. Committee system for competitive bids
+27. Committee system for competitive bids

-- (1) A committee system for competitive bids shall be established, consisting of the following committees for procurement as the accounting officer may determine: - (a) a bid specification committee; - (b) a bid evaluation committee; and - (c) a bid adjudication committee; - (2) The accounting officer shall, in writing, appoint the members of each committee in respect of each competitive bid invitation, taking into account the provisions of section 117 of the Act in terms of which no councillor may be a member of any such committee or attend any of its meetings as an observer. - (3) A neutral or independent observer, appointed by the accounting officer, may attend or oversee a committee when this is appropriate for ensuring fairness and promoting transparency. - (4) The committee system must be consistent with - - (a) paragraphs 28, 32 and 33 of this policy; and - (b) any other applicable legislation. - (5) The accounting officer may, in appropriate cases and in his sole discretion, apply the committee system to formal written price quotations.
+- (1) A committee system for competitive bids shall be established, consisting of the following committees for procurement as the accounting officer may determine: - (a) a bid specification committee; - (b) a bid evaluation committee; and - (c) a bid adjudication committee; - The accounting officer shall, in writing, appoint the members of each committee in respect of each competitive bid invitation, taking into account the provisions of section 117 of the Act in terms of which no councillor may be a member of any such committee or attend any of its meetings as an observer. - (3) A neutral or independent observer, appointed by the accounting officer, may attend or oversee a committee when this is appropriate for ensuring fairness and promoting transparency. - (4) The committee system must be consistent with - - (a) paragraphs 28, 32 and 33 of this policy; and - (b) any other applicable legislation. - (5) The accounting officer may, in appropriate cases and in his sole discretion, apply the committee system to formal written price quotations.

-27. Bid specification committees
+28. Bid specification committees